 |Train Rate||11 - 16 degrees per second|

-- The Akizuki class used two dredger hoists to supply ammunition to the working chamber.
+- ^The Akizuki class used two dredger hoists to supply ammunition to the working chamber.
 From here, rounds were manhandled to loading positions for pusher hoists, one for each gun.
-At the top of the hoists, rounds automatically rolled to waiting positions where shell passers handed them to loaders standing on the gun platform, which moved with the guns.
-Fuze-setting machines were attached to the breech faces of the guns.
-Loading trays were manually operated.
+At the top of the hoists, rounds automatically rolled to waiting positions where shell passers handed them to loaders standing on the gun platform, which elevated with the guns.

 - Ramming was via a spring-powered mechanism that was cocked by the recoil force when the gun fired.
 The mechanism had a removable pulley arrangement where the gun was depressed to cock the rammer for the first round.
 A misfire meant that the subsequent round needed to be rammed by hand, unless there was time to reattach the pulley and cycle the gun elevation.
 The rammer was similar to that in the earlier 12.7 cm/40 Type 89, but embodied some improvements, mainly in the tripper gear which had an improved type of tumbler release mechanism.
 Early production rammers suffered frequent failures due to fracturing of the rammer heads, but this problem was overcome and they gave good service during most of the war.